dCO2/rococo/_posts/2021-10-31-rich-writing.md

 Loops and channels.
 Streams.
 Routines.
 Ritual.
 That don't have to take up too much of your attention.
 It just happens.
 Order comes eventually.

 What questions will I be asking?
 With be a background in math and physics and computer science and electronics & software engineering, philosophy and economics?
 I wanted to add Poetry but poetry is not a discipline.
-Poetry is a tool....
+Poetry is a state.
+A tool....
 Icing on the cake.
 It is what you use when you want to aggregate a beautifully nuanced "broth" of these different "fields"...
 "From delight to wisdom" as Frost said.